How do I move personal goods to Canada?

 Monarch: Elizabeth II

-Major industries: Motor vehicles and parts, machinery and equipment, crude petroleum, natural gas and high-technology
+Major industries in Canada: Motor vehicles and parts, machinery and equipment, crude petroleum, natural gas and high-technology

 Major trading partners: USA, Japan, UK